kid-yume/spike/README.md

 * MMS compatible(1 photo per message at moment)

 ## Issuing Commands
 You can issue commands to spike through SMS directly.
 You start the message off with "Spike".
-Through these commands spike can either add users to the group, add users to a watchlist, allow users to create their own watchlist and even mute other users!
+Through these commands spike can either add users to the group, add users to a watchlist, allow users to create their own watchlist and even customize the alerts they receive to their device!

+### Adding users to the Group
+Spike supports adding other users to the group(Check comptibility if they qualify)  If the group is public everybody can send a message to spike that brings new users to the fun.
+`spike register 5555555555 bobbyfresh`

+### Change Username
+`spike change username traderBobby📈📉‼️`

+### Muting messages from users
+Spike allows you to mute the chat and later you will be able to exclude to certain users as well `spike mute chat all`

+### Getting alerts for Symbols
+Spike can keep an eye on a symbol and give you a play by based on time duration `spike add AAPL watchlist`